hschilbert/BnaMBS/README.md

 ## 2.5 Generation of the gold standard

-The scripts belonging to the generation of the gold standard are marked with a 1., they should be applied in the listed order.
+The scripts belonging to the generation of the gold standard.
+They should be applied in the listed order.

 ### 2.5.1 filter_parent_variants.py
 This script filters for high quality variants by applying coverage filters.